cure-lab/LTSF-Linear/README.md

 # Updates 2022/8/15
+- We update our [paper](https://arxiv.org/pdf/2205.13504.pdf) with comprehensive analyses on why existing LTSF-Transformers do not work well on the LTSF problem!
-We add two Linear models to this repo.
-Now we have a LTSF-Linear family.
+- Besides DLinear, we're exicted to add two Linear models to the paper and this repo.
+Now we have a LTSF-Linear family!
   - Linear: Just one linear layer.
-  - NLinear: Normalization Linear.
+  - DLinear: Decomposition Linear to handle data with trend and seasonality patterns.
+  - NLinear: A Normalized Linear to deal with train-test set distribution shifts.
 See section 'LTSF-Linear' for more details.

-We update some scripts of DLinear.
+- We update some scripts of LTSF-Linear.
-  - Linear, NLinear and DLinear use the same scripts.
+  - Linear, NLinear, and DLinear use the same scripts.
   - Some results of DLinear are slightly different now.

 # LTSF-Linear